kettanaito/react-advanced-form/docs/validation/validation-messages.md

 }
 ```

-Message value resolver can be a function which should return a string.
-This function accepts the following argument properties:
+Message value can be a plain `string` or a resolver function which returns a string.
+The resolver function accepts the following argument properties:

 | Property | Type | Description |
 | -------- | ---- | ----------- |